abitofhelp/servicelib/valueobject/README.md

     - Gender: Represents and validates gender information
     - DateOfBirth: Represents and validates dates of birth
     - DateOfDeath: Represents and validates dates of death
+  - `network`: Value objects related to network and internet
+    - URL: Represents and validates URLs with utility methods for parsing components
+    - IPAddress: Represents and validates IP addresses (IPv4 and IPv6)
+    - More network-related value objects will be added in the future
+  - `temporal`: Value objects related to time and versioning
+    - Duration: Represents and validates time durations
+    - Version: Represents and validates semantic version numbers
+    - More time-related value objects will be added in the future
   - `generator`: Code generation tools for value objects
     - Provides a generator for creating new value objects
     - Includes templates for string-based and struct-based value objects
     - Offers a command-line tool for generating value objects from a configuration file
-  - More subpackages will be added in the future for other categories of value objects

 ## Generic Value Object Framework